*This article is an update of a previous post.

 DOL Fiduciary Rule Timeline

-The rule was initially proposed on April 14, 2015.
-From there it was fast-tracked by then-President Obama.
-It was officially finalized by the DOL almost a year later April 6, 2016.
+The DOL first proposed the rule on April 14, 2015.
+President Obama then fast-tracked the proposed rule.
+The DOL officially finalized the rule almost a year later April 6, 2016.
 Then on February 3, 2017, President Trump issued an executive order instructing the DOL to review and possibly rewrite the regulation.

 The rule was delayed, initially, for 60 days on March 3, 2017.
 Later in June 2017, the rule was reopened for comment and delayed another 30 days.
 Finally, in August 2017, the DOL proposed pushing back the final deadline for compliance to July 1, 2019.
-Now, as previously stated, the fiduciary rule is, potentially, done.
+Then, in March of this year, the 5th Circuit Court of Appeals issued a decision that reversed the fiduciary rule.

 What About You?